 This recipe revisit couldn’t have gone any better.
 I scrapped the cinnamon swirl.
 Dropped the raisins.
 Kept the sourdough starter, and upgraded my flour from all-purpose to bread flour.

-Bread so soft and airy that it’s like cutting into a cloud.
+And behold: bread so soft and airy that it’s like cutting into a cloud.
 Seriously, my knife meets almost no resistance, and if I’m not careful, my fingers could easily punch a hole in the crust.

 I could eat the whole loaf on my own.